 Business Officer or departmental reviewer

+PDF copies of reconciliations should be sent via email to Cash Advances Desk at oa.cashadvances@austin.utexas.edu.
+The department must keep copies of all reconciliations and supporting documentation until the cash advance is closed.

 G. Returning Unused Funds

-When a department or individual is ready to turn in a reconciliation that includes unused funds, the department or individual must send an e-mail to the Cash Advances Desk at oa.cashadvances@austin.utexas.edu to set up an appointment between 9 a.m. and 4 p.m. to hand deliver the funds to Cash Advance Section in Payment Services.
-The Cash Advance Section will reply to confirm the appointment.
-The e-mail should include:
+When turning in a reconciliation that includes unused funds, the department or individual should deliver the unused funds via check or money to Administrative Services located in MAI 4 between 9:30AM and 3:30PM and no appointment is necessary.
+Additionally an e-mail must be sent to the Cash Advances Desk at oa.cashadvances@austin.utexas.edu and the e-mail should include:

-The approximate time the funds and travel cash advance documentation will be brought to the Cash Advance Section in Payment Services
+The approximate time the unused funds check or money order was delivered to MAI 4

-An attachment of the original cash advance request memo
+Attach a PDF copy of the completed and signed travel cash advance reconciliation documentation Attach a PDF copy of the original cash advance request memo

 Note: If the original cash advance memo is not available, the e-mail should also include the following information:

-cash advance payment voucher document ID, if known
+Cash advance payment voucher document ID, if known

-traveler’s name
+Recipient’s name

-destination
+Destination

-dates of travel
+Dates of travel

-amount of the cash advance
+Amount of the cash advance

-At the appointment, the front desk personnel in Cash Advance Section in Payment Services will issue a receipt of payment to document the return of funds.
+Administrative Services will issue a receipt of payment to document the return of funds.

-Forms of payment accepted:

-cash (must be exact change)

-checks

-traveler’s checks

-money orders

-Reconciliations without repayment may be sent via campus mail (D9600); however, Cash Advance Section in Payment Services is not responsible for lost documentation.
-The department must keep copies of all reconciliations and supporting documentation until the cash advance is closed.
+If delivery of the unused funds to MAI 4 is not possible, please send a check or money order payable to University of Texas at Austin for the amount of the unused cash advances via US Mail to:

+The University of Texas at Austin

+Atten: Cash Advance Desk

+PO Box 7159

+Austin, Texas 78713-7159

-Documentation, checks, or cash should not be sent via campus mail.
+Do not send documentation, checks, or cash via campus mail.
 Cash Advance Section in Payment Services is not responsible for documents, checks, or cash placed in campus mail.

 H. Contact Information